 - A report from the contractor to include: before and after photographs of the work undertaken; identification and photographic evidence of noticeable defects and recommendations on repairs required.

-Your contractor’s report will also be passed on to your church and your diocese.
+Your contractor’s report will also be passed on to your church.
 For Church of England properties, the report will also be loaded onto the Church Heritage Record to be made available to Quinquennial Inspection architects.

 Is the cost of maintenance a problem?